-(b) A domestic entity IN GOOD STANDING AS LISTED IN THE SECRETARY OF STATE’S RECORDS having a usual place of business in this state; or
+(b) A domestic entity IN GOOD STANDING AS LISTED IN THE SECRETARY OF STATE’S RECORDS AND having a usual place of business in this state; or

-(c) A foreign entity authorized to transact business or conduct activities in this state a usual place of business in this state.
+(c) A foreign entity WHICH IS authorized to transact business or conduct activities in this state, IS IN GOOD STANDING AS LISTED IN THE SECRETARY OF STATES RECORDS, AND HAS having a usual place of business in this state.

 (2) An entity IN GOOD STANDING AS LISTED IN THE SECRETARY OF STATE’S RECORDS having a usual place of business in this state may serve as its own registered agent.